Red Power Ranger among 18 charged with fraud

 - Ty Alan Burkhart, 34, of Frisco, Texas

-- Jason Lawrence Geiger, aka Austin St. John aka the Red Power Ranger, 47, of McKinney, Texas
+- Jason Lawrence Geiger, aka Austin St. John, 47, of McKinney, Texas

 - Eric Reed Marascio, aka Phoenix Marcon, 50, of Allen, Texas